perfood/couch-auth/README.md

 - no more IP logging
 - might remove `lockoutTime` and `maxFailedLogins` because it causes more harm (conflicts, name guessing) than good and should be handled via rate limiting instead.

+You should use that version for new projects (pin to the latest commit) over the currently published one.

+Note that I'm no OAuth expert and only actively working on / performing security testing for the `local` email/PW authentication strategy.

 For issues and feature requests visit the [issue tracker](https://github.com/sl-nx/superlogin/issues).

+## Below is the (partially adjusted) original README:

 ## Overview